keone/crypto-reading-list/Dev/SolanaProgramming.md

 #### Framing
 Let's start by framing what Solana programming is.
 Doing this will help us form the mental model of what exactly we're programming.

-At the highest-level, you have two distinct notions of a **program** in Solana:
+At the highest-level, you have two kinds of Solana programs:
 - an on-chain **program**.
 Analogous to "smart contract".
+Literally runs on the blockchain and executes "Solana computer instructions".
 - an off-chain **app**.

-Mapping this new vocabulary to familiar concepts:
-- Program: server, backend, _the thing that literally runs on the blockchain and executes the "Solana computer" instructions_
-- App: client, frontend, _the thing that doesn't run on the blockchain but talks to things that do"_
+Doesn't run on the blockchain but interacts with the programs that do.

-As you can see, these ideas `Program` and `app` is the official Solana jargon.

-I find this analogous to any client-server interaction model, where the **server** is the on-chain program and the **client** is a dApp that interacts with it.
+I find this analogous to any client-server interaction model, where the **server (backend)** is the on-chain program and the **client (frontend)** is an app that interacts with it.
 In fact, **writing Solana programs is a lot like implementing RPC servers, REST endpoints, [insert distributed / IPC thing here]**.
+On-chain programs can interact with other on-chain programs, just like how any server can also be a client.

 #### Tooling
 Solana supports any programming language that can compile to [BPF bytecode](https://docs.solana.com/developing/on-chain-programs/overview).